celestiary/web/README.md

 - Star surface dynamics simulation (Perlin noise in black-body spectra)
 - 9 planets, 20 moons
 - Permalinks for positions
+- Howto guide for programming topics used in the app (see help/? screen in the app for the live howto guide)

 Celestia datasets:
 - ~100,000 stars